Home > Blog > Translation > 5 Hardest Languages to Translate (And What Makes them Difficult)

 The main reason why Hungarian made this list is its grammar.
 It’s known to be a language with one of the most complex grammar rules out there.

-The language has 14-35 different cases (depending on who you ask) and uses a lot of suffixes, for example, to determine tense and possession.
-At the same time, it only has two tenses and you need to look to sentence context to understand more complex temporal relationships.
+The language has 14-35 different cases (again, depending on who you ask) and uses a lot of suffixes, for example, to determine tense and possession.
+At the same time, it only has two tenses and you need to look to sentence context to understand more complex temporal relationships, like so:

 In addition, Hungarian has fourteen vowels with different accents that can change their meaning.
-What’s more, it uses a lot of idioms that you have to be culturally adept enough to understand.
+It also uses a lot of idioms that you have to be culturally adept enough to understand.
 All of this makes it hard to learn and translate.

 Other Difficult-to-Translate Languages